Our Review Process

 - Ask your doctor for help in finding a group that you can feel comfortable with.

 - It is possible to fight prediabetes with a concerted personal action plan.
 You need to be determined to exercise, lose weight, and stop smoking, primarily.
 Follow this list of activities in a disciplined manner to keep yourself away from a lifetime of living with diabetes.
+Read more about how to prevent diabetes.

 Think of Prediabetes as a fork in the road; Ignore it, and your risk for type 2 diabetes goes up.
 Lose a modest amount of weight and get regular physical activity, and your risk goes down.
 Remember, if left untreated, prediabetes can rapidly progress to Type 2 Diabetes. which is harder to live with as it affects your vital organs resulting in major complications like kidney failure, blindness, nerve damage and even amputation of a toe, foot, or leg.
 Prediabetes is real, common but most importantly its reversible.
 If you feel overwhelmed and do not know how or where to begin, seek support from a trained diabetes expert or coach.
 A professionally certified coach can help you discover how to eat healthy, add more physical activity into your day, manage stress, stay motivated, identify and solve issues that can hinder or delay your progress.
 So start today and change Pre-diabetes into Pre-venting Diabetes.
+Also read about the prediabetic diet to prevent diabetes.
+Read more about reversing diabetes.